Ovarian cancer treatment at GenesisCare

 Ovarian cancer doesn’t always cause symptoms and when it does the symptoms are very non-specific.
 Symptoms of ovarian cancer can include:

 Other benign conditions commonly cause these symptoms, having one or more ovarian cancer associated symptoms doesn‘t mean you have ovarian cancer.
 If you‘re concerned you have symptoms of ovarian cancer, you should talk to your GP, who should refer you to an expert gynaecologist who specialises in the diagnosis of ovarian cancer.
-At GenesisCare, you can book directly to see one of our experts, in most cases, within a few days.

 Surgery is commonly a key element of ovarian cancer treatment.
 The aim is to remove all visible cancerous tissue.
 This surgery may be very complex.